MISSION & OBJECTIVE

 1. Films must be Texas, Southwest, US, North American, and/or World premieres to screen at aGLIFF.

 2. Films must be at least TX premieres to be considered and eligible to be accepted into "Competition" sections.

 3. Films that have been previously submitted to the aGLIFF are not eligible.

-6. Film screeners must be submitted on DVD or private video screener link with password.
-(2 DVD Screeners or one flash drive per entry; NTSC Region 0 or 1)
+6. Film screeners must be submitted on a private video screener link with password.

 7. Entrant confirms and warrants required legal authority to submit the entry into the Festival and to use all music, images, and content in the entry.